 Visit the Ballard Locks

+If you are looking for some chill time during your Seattle staycation, visit the Ballard locks.
 The Hiram M. Chittenden Locks, or Ballard Locks, are a series of locks in the Ballard neighborhood of Seattle.
 The function of these locks, operated by the U.S. Army Corps of Engineers, is to prevent the sea water from Puget sound to mix with the fresh water of Lake Union and Lake Washington.
 They also transport boats from the water level of the sound to the water level of the lake, or the other way around.

 The locks are open for visitors from 7 am until 9 pm.
 Watch big ships and small boats navigate their way from fresh to salty waters.
 This National Historic Site offers a visitor center and museum, and you get a chance to tour the historic admin building.